80-GRAFIX

 Programma International advertisement

-November 1980 issue of 80 Micro
+Programma International advertisement from the the November 1980 issue of 80 Micro

 Many people considered the lack of high-resolution graphics to be the biggest deficiency of the TRS-80 Model I. The maximum resolution of the Model I was 128 by 48 by using block graphics.
 Many games made good use of that resolution, but it was still low compared to other computers.

-The Programma advertisements stressed that the 80-GRAFIX was “simple to install” and provided screen resolutions higher than the Commodore PET and the Apple II.
-But the 80-GRAFIX didn’t actually provide direct access to a bitmapped high-resolution screen.
+The Programma advertisements stressed that 80-GRAFIX was “simple to install” and provided screen resolutions higher than the Commodore PET and the Apple II.
+But 80-GRAFIX didn’t actually provide direct access to a bitmapped high-resolution screen.
 What it did provide was the ability to completely remap the upper 128 characters of the Model I character set.

 Programs could use these remapped characters to create new character sets (Arabic and Hebrew were demonstrated), inverse video, graphic screens, or even animations.
-Programming the 80-GRAFIX was fairly simple and could be done from BASIC.
-Programma also sold software for the 80-GRAFIX.
-One example was HIRES80, a machine language tool written by Ralph Burris to help design new character sets.
+Programming 80-GRAFIX was fairly simple and could be done from BASIC.
+Programma also sold software for 80-GRAFIX.
+One notable example was HIRES80, a machine language tool written by Ralph Burris to help design new character sets.

 Micro-Labs advertisement

-September 1982 issue of 80 Micro
+Micro-Labs advertisement from the September 1982 issue of 80 Micro

-After Programma went out of business in 1982, Micro-Labs, Ted Carter’s company, took over support for the 80-GRAFIX.
-In addition to new utilities and games, Micro-Labs also sold an updated version of the 80-GRAFIX.
+After Programma went out of business in 1982, Micro-Labs, Ted Carter’s company, took over support for 80-GRAFIX.
+In addition to new utilities and games, Micro-Labs also sold an updated version of 80-GRAFIX.
 Judging by the advertisements, there were three differences from the Programma version:

 • The price was $169.95.